-You will therefore generally have three different health insurance policies as an AYF participant: one for the whole year taken out on your behalf by your home university and a second, German one for the remainder of the academic year as well as a supplementary travel health insurance.
+You will therefore generally have three different health insurance policies as an AYF participant: one for the whole program taken out on your behalf by your home university and a second, German one for the remainder of the academic year as well as a supplementary travel health insurance.
 If you intend to travel to Germany prior to September 1, you may wish to obtain a separate short-term travel medical insurance for your trip.
-NOTE: University of Iowa bills students for the semester dates (not during the semester break).
-Iowa students are not covered under the Iowa Regents Insurance policy during the semester break.